5 Gold Stocks Turning Heads After News This Week

 However, this week its latest news could signal a much bigger opportunity.
 The company signed a Letter of Intent with Thane Minerals Inc. to acquire 100% of Thane.
 The importance of this deal is that Thane holds a 100% interest in the Cathedral property.
 The main point here is the location of the project is in the Quesnel Terrane.
-This is in an area that has shown production of approximately 3 million ounces of gold and 700 million pounds of copper at just one of the surrounding mines.

 Furthermore, the company brought on the new Chairman of the Board, Greg Hawkins.
 He has a laundry list of achievements over the last 50 years in the industry.
 Among many of these include his time at companies like these:

 - Tagish Lake Gold Corp – Acquired by New Pacific Metals (NUAG Stock Report), a company with a market cap of over $760 Million.
 Hawkins is also the current Director of the company.

 - Yellowhead Mining – Acquired by Taseko Mines for nearly $20 million

 - Dayton Mining – Acquired by Pegasus Gold Inc. for $390 million

 - Nevsun Resources – Acquired by China’s Zijin Mining for $1.8 Billion